 The NIST CSF can help any organization that wants to improve its cybersecurity.
 It was originally developed to protect critical infrastructure sectors, but over the years the CSF has gained popularity with universities, research organizations, public companies, private companies, and more.
 To be clear, however, for most organizations the CSF is only a voluntary framework.

 What Are the NIST Framework Core Components?

-NIST defines the CSF’s core as a set of cybersecurity activities, desired outcomes, and applicable references that are common across critical infrastructure sectors.
+NIST defines CSF core as a set of cybersecurity activities, desired outcomes, and applicable references that are common across critical infrastructure sectors.
 As the CSF itself says:

 The CSF comprises these components:

 Implementation tiers.
 The four implementation tiers are akin to a maturity curve, measuring the degree to which your organization has implemented the NIST controls: